 Customer experience is a crucial part of SEO, and the only people who can really tell you how to make your site more user friendly are your customers.
 So using Mopinion you can gather feedback from your customers/search visitors on how to improve customer experience, reduce your visitor bounce rate, and improve your search engine ranking!

-This is a blog contribution from Jack Saville, an SEO Specialist at Bynder.
+This is a blog contribution from Jack Saville, an Online Marketer at Bynder.